EventideSystems/tool_for_systemic_change/README.md

 ## System Environment

 There are two environments that are used to run the system: `staging` and `production`.
-The `staging` environment is used for development and testing, and the `production` environment is used for the production environment.
+The `staging` environment is used for development and testing, and the `production` environment is used by actual end users of the system.
 The `staging` environment has approximately the same functionality as the `production` environment, but the system is not optimized for production use.
 It also does not have any monitoring or alerting functionality.

 ### Deploying to the Application Server